V037/The-Seriously-super-serious-serial-communication-with-Arduino/README.md

-#fuck this
+# this
-Learn to fuck Arduino using using your software designed in C++ in your electronic projects.
+Learn to Arduino using using your software designed in C++ in your electronic projects.

 ### DISCLAMER:
-THE FUCK
+THE
 <hr>
 CLICK ON PICTURE TO WATCH THIS TUTORIAL BEFORE DOING ANYTHING -- HIGHLY RECOMMENDED
 <hr>